 One hot topic on most 8fitter’s minds is muscle cramping.
 We’ve all been there: you’re happily exercising (or just finishing an 8fit workout) and then out of the blue your foot, calf or side abdominals painfully seize up.
-8fit’s brains and brawn, Coach Tor, answers the most pressing questions about muscle cramps and unravels the mystery of this unpleasant condition.
+8fit’s coaches answer the most pressing questions about muscle cramps and unravels the mystery of this unpleasant condition.

 What are muscle cramps?

 Essentially muscle cramps are the involuntary contraction of your skeletal muscle system.
 However, to answer this question in more detail, we need to turn to the relatively young field of sports science.
 It’s worth noting that at this point in time there aren’t enough concrete scientific findings that draw a direct correlation between the root cause and effect of muscle cramps.
 There are many kinds of muscle cramps, but here I’ll be focusing the most prevalent type: Exercise Associated Muscle Cramps (EAMC).

 What causes muscle cramps?

 There are a host of reasons why you’re experiencing muscle cramping; below you’ll find the 3 leading hypothesized causes:

 One theory is the Dehydration and Electrolyte Depletion Hypothesis.
 Exercise can compound or increase any existing dehydration and low electrolyte levels that you may have.
 So it’s important to stay hydrated throughout the day, not just while exercising.

 Mineral depletion is also a speculated cause, with low levels of magnesium, potassium and calcium being the main culprits.
 In layman’s terms, these regulating minerals aid in balancing the fluids within your body.
 No scientific findings conclude this as being the sole reason, but it’s worth being aware of.